dooco/rock-paper-scissors-lizard-spock/README.md

 Validator indicated that no errors were observed.

-- JavaScript code was tested by passing code through jshint.com
+- JavaScript code was passed through jshint.com evaluation tool.

 ![jshint results](./assets/images/readme_images/jshint-validator.png)

-19 warnings

-Warnings predominantly relate to variables and their interaction with different version of browsers and are not significant.
+- There were 26 warnings predominantly related to variables and their interaction with different version of browsers and are not significant.

 No errors were noted.